maschinendeck/maschinendeck.github.io/events_en.md

 There are some regular meetups:

-  - Chaostreff, Every Wednesday from 20:00
+  - Chaostreff, Every Tuesdaz from 20:00
     - Talk
     - Exchange news
     - Develop projects and ideas